-Protecting the plumbing systems in your trailer is the most important aspect of long-term winter storage.
+Protecting the plumbing systems in your trailer is most important aspect of long-term winter storage.

 - 1. Perform complete chassis service and lubrication. - 2.
 Drain the fresh water tank by opening the water tank drain valve.
 Leave valve open. - 3.
 Drain the water heater by opening the drain valve at the bottom of the heater and open the safety valve.

-Open the hot water faucets. - 4.
-Open all cold water faucets and depress the flush pedal or pull the flush levers on the toilet.
+Open the hot water faucets.

+- 4. Open all cold water faucets, and depress the flush pedal or pull the flush levers on the toilet.
 When each faucet has been opened, drained, and closed, close the water line drain valves and fresh water tank drain valve. - 5.
 Drain the shower head by opening the valve.

-Let all water drain out of the tub spout.
-Leave the valve open. - Apply graphite lubricant to the knife valve actuator rod.
+Let all water drain out the tub spout.
+Leave the valve open. - 6.
+Apply graphite lubricant to the knife valve actuator rod.

-CAUTION: DRAINING THE WATER SYSTEM ALONE WILL NOT PROVIDE ADE QUATE COLD WEATHER PROTECTION.
-IF THE TRAILER IS TO BE UNHEATED DURING FREEZING TEM PERATURES, CONSULT YOUR DEALER FOR THE BEST WINTERIZING PROCEDURE FOR YOUR CLIMATE.
-YOUR DEALER CAN WINTERIZE YOUR TRAILER FOR YOU OR CAN SUPPLY YOU WITH ONE OF THE SPECIAL

-ANTIFREEZES WHICH ARE SAFE AND APPROVED FOR USE IN RV WATER SYSTEMS.
+CAUTION: DRAINING THE WATER SYSTEM ALONE WILL NOT PROVIDE ADEQUATE COLD WEATHER PROTECTION.
+IF THE TRAILER IS TO BE UNHEATED DURING FREEZING TEMPERATURES, CONSULT YOUR DEALER FOR THE BEST WINTERIZING PROCEDURE FOR YOUR CLIMATE.
+YOUR DEALER CAN WINTERIZE YOUR TRAILER FOR YOU OR CAN SUPPLY YOU WITH ONE OF THE SPECIAL ANTIFREEZES WHICH ARE SAFE AND APPROVED FOR USE IN RV WATER SYSTEMS.
 FOLLOW THE INSTRUCTIONS FURNISHED WITH THE ANTIFREEZE.

 - 7. Your water system is equipped with two each three position valves.
-The first is located in the back of your water heater, turn it to the by pass position as indicated in the following diagram. - 8.
-Next locate valve #2 between your water tank and water pump.
-Turn the valve to the up position to draw antifreeze into the system as indicated in the diagram.
+The first is located the back of your water heater, turn it to the by pass position as indicated in our diagram. - 8.
+Next locate valve #2 between your water tank and water pump, turn valve up to draw anti-freeze into the system as indicated in our diagram.

-- 9. Place open end of the hose into a bottle of approved RV antifreeze. - 10.
+- 9. Place open end of the hose into a bottle of approved RV anti-freeze. - 10.
 Turn the water pump master switch ON. - 11.
-Open each water faucet.
-Run the water pump and let about one cup of antifreeze solution flow continuously through each faucet.
+Open each water faucet, run the water pump and let about a cup of anti-freeze solution flow continuously through each faucet.

 Close each water faucet. - 12.
-Turn the water pump OFF.
-Open water faucet to relieve pressure-then close.
+Turn water pump OFF.
+Open water faucet to relieve pressure, then close.